Get

 1. Keep the Right Tools on Hand

-It’s best to use a slicker brush to remove the tangles and mats from your Miniature Schnauzer’s fur before you try to give them a bath.
+It’s best to use a slicker brush to remove the tangles and mats from your Miniature Schnauzer’s fur before you try to bath them.
 The slicker brush works better for longer hair and tangles, but you can also use a bristle brush every two or three days if your dog seems to prefer it.
 The bristle brush removes minor tangles and helps move the natural oils through the fur onto the skin so your dog’s coat stays healthy and shiny.

 2. Give Your Miniature Schnauzer Regular Baths

-Since your Miniature Schnauzer needs to be groomed every six weeks, it is also the perfect time to give them a bath.
+Since your Miniature Schnauzer needs to be groomed every six weeks, it is also the perfect time to bath them.
 Just ensure you don’t give your pet too many baths since it removes the oils from their skin and will make it flaky, dry, and itchy.

 Never use shampoos or conditioners for humans, stripping agents, or dishwashing detergent to bathe your dog.
 Instead, stick to shampoo and conditioner that is designed for dogs.
 Products for humans are too acidic and will irritate a dog’s skin if used frequently.